-The Michigan Climate Action Network is working to build a more powerful climate movement in Michigan and elevate climate change as a top issue in our state.
+The Michigan Climate Action Network is working to build a more powerful climate movement in Michigan.

 Climate Change and Michigan